ansible/ansible/docs/docsite/rst/user_guide/windows_usage.rst

 * A double quote preceded by a backslash ``\`` is interpreted as just a double quote ``"`` and not as an argument delimiter.

-* Backslashes are interpreted literally unless it immediately preceeds double quotes; for example ``\`` == ``\`` and ``\"`` == ``"``
+* Backslashes are interpreted literally unless it immediately precedes double quotes; for example ``\`` == ``\`` and ``\"`` == ``"``

 * If an even number of backslashes is followed by a double quote, one